-here this week and are making The bridegroom expects to their home in Mrs. G. R. Eiland's apartment.
+here this week and are making The bridegroom expects to their home in Mrs. G. R. Eilgraduate at Texas A. & M. Col- and's apartment.
 Mr. Scott is employed by the Texas Highway Mr. and Mrs. Scott arrived Department for the summer.